enderNakamoto/ember_shield/README.md

 > **Hackathon MVP:** a proof-of-concept to showcase the flexibility and speed of our framework—not a finished product, but a glimpse of what's coming.
 Alot of the functionalities are a WIP

-> Note: I couldn’t get test USDC on Flare, so I deployed a mock ERC20 for testing; the protocol works with any stablecoin, using USDC only as a placeholder.
+> Note: I couldn’t get test USDC on Flare, so I deployed a mock ERC20 for testing; the protocol is inteded to work with any stablecoin, using USDC in UI only as a placeholder.

 ## Why It Matters